Welcome to Adapt

-Ravelle recently completed her Masters in Applied Behavioral Analysis with an emphasis in Autism and is currently completing the process of obtaining her BCBA certification.
-She is currently a Program Manager with Adapt.
+Ravelle completed her Masters in Applied Behavioral Analysis with an emphasis in Autism and recently completing her certification as a BCBA or Board Certified Behavior Analyst.
 Her interest in positive strategies for behavioral change started in 2013 while working with at-risk youth in a therapeutic environment.
 Ravelle has 4 years of experience providing ABA (Applied Behavioral Analysis) services to a variety of individuals from ages 4 to 19.
 Her skills within ABA include direct therapy, development of goals and treatment plans under the supervision of a Board Certified Behavior Analyst, therapist training, and naturalistic teaching.

 "Consideration of the entire family is extremely important to me as a therapist.
 Environments, cultures, and family structure are unique to each client we serve and need to be valued throughout the treatment process.
 I look forward to getting to know each family I work with."